ocaml/opam/README.md

 ## Compiling This Repo

-Either from an existing opam installation, use `opam pin add opam-devel --dev`, or:
+Either from an existing opam installation, use
+`opam pin add git+https://github.com/ocaml/opam`, or:

 * Make sure you have the required dependencies installed:
   - GNU make